Xonotlite Value, Price, and Jewelry Information

 |Luster||Greasy; pearly; dull vitreous.|

-|Cleavage||Good in one direction; tough.|
+|Cleavage||Good in one direction|

-Occurrence: Typically as veinlets in serpentine or in contact zones.|
+|Occurrence||Typically as veinlets in serpentine or in contact zones.|

 - Tetela de Xonotla, Mexico.

-Laghi di Posina, Vicenza, Italy.
+- Laghi di Posina, Vicenza, Italy.